-- TS Sync Error: The most important function for the evaluation of data from the MPEG-2 TS is the sync acquisition.
+- TS\sync\loss: The most important function for the evaluation of data from the MPEG-2 TS is the sync acquisition.
 The actual synchronization of the TS depends on the number of correct sync bytes necessary for the device to synchronize; two or more consecutive corrupted sync bytes indicate sync loss.
-After synchronization has been achieved the evaluation of the other parameters is carried out. - Sync Byte: The indicator "Sync Byte" is set as soon as the correct sync byte (0x47) does not appear after 188 or 204 bytes.
+After synchronization has been achieved the evaluation of the other parameters is carried out. - Sync\byte\error: The indicator "Sync\byte\error" is set as soon as the correct sync byte (0x47) does not appear after 188 or 204 bytes.
 This is fundamental because this structure is used throughout the channel encoder and decoder chains for synchronization.
-It is also important that every sync byte is checked for correctness since encoders do not necessarily check the sync byte. - PAT Error: The Program Association Table (PAT), which only appears in PID 0x0000 packets, tells the decoder what programs are in the TS and points to the Program Map Tables (PMT) which in turn point to the component video, audio and data streams that make up the program.
+It is also important that every sync byte is checked for correctness since encoders do not necessarily check the sync byte. - PAT\error: The Program Association Table (PAT), which only appears in PID 0x0000 packets, tells the decoder what programs are in the TS and points to the Program Map Tables (PMT) which in turn point to the component video, audio and data streams that make up the program.
 If the PAT is missing then the decoder can do nothing, no program is decodable.
-Nothing other than a PAT should be contained in a PID 0x0000. - Continuity Count: For this indicator three checks are combined.
+Nothing other than a PAT should be contained in a PID 0x0000. - Continuity\count\error: For this indicator three checks are combined.
 The preconditions "Incorrect packet order" and "Lost packet" could cause problems for receivers that are not equipped with additional buffer storage and intelligence.
-It is not necessary for the test equipment to distinguish between these two preconditions as they are logically OR-ed, together with the third precondition, "a packet occurs more than twice" into one indicator. - PMT Error: The Program Association Table (PAT) tells the decoder how many programs there are in the stream and points to the PMTs that contain the information where the parts for any given event can be found.
+It is not necessary for the test equipment to distinguish between these two preconditions as they are logically OR-ed, together with the third precondition, "a packet occurs more than twice" into one indicator. - PMT\error: The Program Association Table (PAT) tells the decoder how many programs there are in the stream and points to the PMTs that contain the information where the parts for any given event can be found.
 Parts in this context are the video stream (normally one), the audio streams and the data stream (e.g. Teletext).
-Without a PMT the corresponding program is not decodable. - PID Error: It is checked whether there exists a data stream for each PID that occurs.
-This error often occurs where TS are multiplexed, or demultiplexed and again remultiplexed. - Clear P1 Error: Enabling this function will clear all of the P1 fields.
+Without a PMT the corresponding program is not decodable. - PID\error: It is checked whether there exists a data stream for each PID that occurs.
+This error often occurs where TS are multiplexed, or demultiplexed and again remultiplexed.